vjeantet/ldapserver/README.md

 ldapserver is a helper library for building server software capable of speaking the LDAP protocol.
 This could be an alternate implementation of LDAP, a custom proxy to LDAP, or even a completely different backend capable of "masquerading" its API as a LDAP Server.

-the package supports
+The package supports
-* all basic LDAP Operations (bind, search, add, compare, modify, delete, extended)
+* All basic LDAP Operations (bind, search, add, compare, modify, delete, extended)
 * SSL
 * StartTLS
 * Unbind request is implemented, but is handled internally to close connection.